Part of Applied System Dynamics - Relationships under activation

 Not every relational stuck point needs the same approach.

 Sometimes regulation is needed first.
 Sometimes communication.
 Sometimes repair.
 Sometimes boundaries.
 Sometimes old pain needs processing.
-Sometimes safety is the first priority.
+Sometimes safety must be restored first.
+The update route does not follow from the complaint alone, but from the system area that seems active.

 With high activation